 NOTE ABOUT “INHERITED FACTORS” Yes, heritable factors can lead to obesity, if they are epigenetic factors as opposed to genes.
 This is another way of saying that environment influences obesity.
 The earliest influences from epigenetic “inherited factors” come from the mother.
 They are created long before pregnancy and persist all the way through gestation.

 Modern medicine, however, does mean “genes” – even though the theoretical underpinning of this view has become obsolete.
 Unfortunately, medical research still adheres to such backward thinking.
-I’ll have a lot to say about this in future posts, since it represents a monstrous failing in medicine for every disease that has been blamed on genes.
+I’ll have a lot to say about this in my Boomer Health Reports, since it represents a monstrous failing in medicine for every disease that has been blamed on genes.

 NOTE ABOUT DIET AND EXERCISE “Dieting” here refers to eating less.
 This has never worked for treating obesity, at least for long-term, healthy results.